 The cargo consists of Iberian jars, schist slates, casks with anchovies and grapes, little bells, balance bowls and wood to make small oval wooden boxes.

-From the ship's inventory some cooking gear, ceramics and cannons remains.
+From the ship's inventory some cooking gear, ceramics and cannons remain.

 The wreck is protected with polypropylene nets.
-The BZN 10 has been investigated and monitored in several projects and methods have been tested for managing and protecting – and for non intrusive research.
+The BZN 10 has been investigated and monitored in several projects and several methods have been tested for managing and protecting – and for non-intrusive research.

-From 10-21 june 2013 the Maritime Programma of the RCE conducted research on the BZN 10.
+From June 10-21, 2013 the Maritime Programme of the Dutch Cultural Heritage Agency (RCE) conducted research on the BZN 10.
 Mats of artificial seagrass were placed at the wreck.
-This new dynamic protection method could possibly be a good addition to the more static polypropylene nets filled with sand.
+This new dynamic protection method could be a good addition to the more static polypropylene nets filled with sand.

-In 2014 new mats of artificial seagrass were placed at the BZN wreck.
+New mats of artificial seagrass were placed at the BZN 10 wreck in 2014.